 The Bottom Line

-Dry and itchy skin is not a serious health concern.
-But, it can be caused due to underlying health conditions and allergies.
-Figuring out the reason behind your dry skin can help you manage and prevent it.
+Dry and itchy skin is not a serious health concern, but it can be due to underlying health conditions and allergies.
+Sometimes, it can also be caused by other factors such as sunburn, windburn, skin sensitivity, dehydration, etc. Figuring out the reason behind your dry skin can help you manage and prevent it.
 In most cases, keeping your skin moisturized is the ultimate solution to manage it.
 However, you may consult a doctor if the skin dryness and itching persists despite taking various measures to control it.

 Frequently Asked Questions